atomicals-community/atomicals-guide/arc20-tokens/normal-transfer-rules.md

 ## Transfers of Fungible Tokens (ARC20)

-Insufficient outputs - permanently destroying unallocated units&#x20;
+Insufficient outputs - permanently destroying unallocated units

 Atomical 86a1 is Fungible Tokens (ARC20) and can be split and merged across outputs.\
 \